PHSI-supplements/labs/lab-templates/ListLab/doc/13-grading.md

 ### No Credit for Uncompilable Code

 If the TA cannot create an executable from your code, then your code will be assumed to have no functionality.
-Be sure to compile and test your code on the nuros.unl.edu Linux server with the original driver code, the original header file(s), and the original CMake configuration files.
+Be sure to compile and test your code in the course container with the original driver code, the original header file(s), and the original CMake configuration files.

 > ✍️ **One Edit Rule**
 >